luthor112/steam-easygrid/README.md

 - The whole page might not update when clicking "Purge Cache", until you change pages and change back
 - Setting icons doesn't work at the moment
 - `Auto Replace Images` sometimes fails setting the Wide Grid image
+- If the plugin doesn't work, or randomly stops working, check [Troubleshooting](#troubleshooting)

 ## Contributors